Bieliński Palace, Otwock Wielki: 20th century

 During World War I, German soldiers were posted at the palace, leading to looting and extensive damage.
 In 1918 the palace passed into the possession of a descendant of Jacek Jezierski, and remained in that family's hands until the end of World War II.
 The end of that era coincided with the communist takeover in post-World War II Poland, and the new authorities rudely repurposed the Otwock Wielki palace as a reformatory home for girls, a kind of minimum security prison for troubled or orphaned teens.
 It was an extremely significant and misguided decision.
 This led to many interior changes for the worse; moreover, the priceless 17th-century polychrome frescoes and other interior decorative elements suffered to no end at the close sustained proximity to the "inmates".

 Restoration during the communist rule did eventually take place.
 An effort was made in the 1970s: The palace was taken over by the Office of the Council of Ministers and redone to function as a showcase government facility.
 Prime Minister Piotr Jaroszewicz in 1975 decided to make it a residence for foreign guests of the communist government.
 Later it was inhabited by General Wojciech Jaruzelski, who in contrast cared little for his reputation or for entertaining distinguished guests, but immediately went about improving the physical condition of the residence.
 Sudden variety and costly renovation was brought with the aforesaid decision.
-During martial law in Poland Lech Walesa was held in the palace.
+During martial law in Poland Lech Wałęsa was held in the palace.
 The place became a huge repository of paintings by Kossak, Artur Grottger, Jacek Malczewski, Henryk Siemiradzki, Józef Marian Chełmoński and many notable others, stashed away from the public by the men that governed the Polish People's Republic, unexposed to the public, including such important cultural legacy artifacts as a posthumous cast of Marshal Józef Piłsudski's face, or his original sabers, or his work desk from the Belweder palace, and many other items associated with the Marshal.